 This is where construction heat safety protocols enter the field.
 There are also specific energy control protocols in place to make your data center safer.

 If these risks and hazards are proactively managed, it can prevent catastrophic events.
-So, data center fire safety is a huge part of protecting your data, assets, and personnel.
+So, workplace fire safety is a huge part of protecting your data, assets, and personnel, especially in data centers where fire safety is crucial.

 Cooling System Installation Failures